Government Jubilee High School, Sunamganj

 Government Jubilee High school, Sunamganj, is a public secondary school in Sunamganj District, Bangladesh.
-It was established in 1887 by Prassana –Kumar Dey, son of Pran Krishna Nath Roy Choudhury, Zamindar of Kajalshah and the first person to graduate from Presidency College Calcutta from Sylhet.
+It was established in 1887 by Prassana –Kumar Dey, son of Pran Krishna Nath Roy Choudhury, Zamindar of Kajalshah and the first person to graduate from Presidency College of Calcutta from Sylhet.
 Pran Krishna Nath Roy Choudhury donated land in the early 18th century for the Jugaltila Akhara in memory of his father the Zamindar of Gouripur Jugal Kishore Roy Choudhary which today houses the ISKON Temple.
 Who was the only son of Nawab Siraj ud Doula, adopted son by Mayman Sing Zamindar.

 Prassanas house in Sunamgunj was where poor students were educated free of cost.
 The school was nationalized in 1928.

 It is situated in the middle of Sunamganj township on the bank of the river where Prassana had his house which was absorbed by the Surma.
 Today it operates level 3 to level 10 (SSC).
 Over its history, the school has had notable alumni, including philosopher former foreign minister of Bangladesh Abdus Samad Azad.

 The school consists of three main buildings and a school library in a separate building.
 There are three playgrounds inside the school compound, and the main school playground (also known as Balur Math) is just outside the school boundary wall.
 The annual sports take place on the main field.